8 things you should do with Google Home right now

 Google Assistant is a powerful tool, with hundreds (if not thousands) of ways to use it.
-Built into every Google Home ($129 at Dell Home) speaker, it can help you around the house and deliver answers for pretty much any question you throw at it.
+Built into every Google Home speaker, it can help you around the house and deliver answers for pretty much any question you throw at it.

 But if all you've done since getting a Google Home speaker is ask it to play music or turn on the lights, you're missing out.
 It's time to dive deeper into all the ways you can make Google Assistant on your Google Home work for you.